Pasticcio Di Pizzoccheri – Cabbage Cheese Pizzocheri

 How to make the PASTICCIO DI PIZZOCHERI – Pizzocheri with Cabbage and Cheese:

-Pizzoccheri, a typical product of Valtellina, a mountain area in Northern Italy, are cut into strips very much like tagliataelle, but made with buckwhheat flour which gives it a very distinctive flavor.
+Pizzoccheri, a typical product of Valtellina, a mountain area in Northern Italy, is cut into strips like tagliatelle but made with buckwheat flour, giving it a very distinctive flavor.

-Because of the richness of the dressing – a mix of patatoes, cheese, butter and cabbage – pasticcio di pizzoccheri is a typical winter dish.
+Because of the richness of the dressing – a mix of potatoes, cheese, butter, and cabbage – pasticcio di pizzoccheri is a typical winter dish.

-Bring a large pot of salted, water to a boil.
-Put in the potatoes, and the strips of cabbage leaves.
+Bring a large pot of salted water to a boil.
+Put in the potatoes and the strips of cabbage leaves.
 When the potatoes are cooked, add pizzoccheri and cook until just al dente.
-Drain and place into a heated bowl alternating layers of Toma or Bitto cut into strips, Parmigiano and butter (previously browned with garlic and sage).
-Add pepper to taste and serve immediate
+Drain and place alternating layers of Toma or Bitto into a heated bowl cut into strips, Parmigiano, and butter (previously browned with garlic and sage).
+Add pepper to taste and serve immediately.

-Teglio is the historical center of buckwheat cultivation and traditionally the homeland of pizzoccheri, which are dark-colored thick tagliatelle made from a mixture of buckwheat flour and wheat flour.
+Teglio is the historical center of buckwheat cultivation and traditionally the homeland of pizzoccheri, a thick dark-colored tagliatelle made from a mixture of buckwheat flour and wheat flour.
 They are served with potatoes, spinach, chard, and Savoy cabbage enriched with local cheese, preferably Bitto.
-It was the local cultivation of the town, which provided all these ingredients, that led to such a delicious recipe.
+The local cultivation of the town, which provided all these ingredients, led to such a delicious recipe.
 Brasciadei, ring-shaped rye bread left to go dry and crunchy, is also added to the Teglio pizzoccheri.
 Another specialty of Valtellina is the Sciatt puff, which consists of cheese cubes covered in buckwheat batter with a drop of grappa and served on a bed of green chicory.
-The cuisine of Alta Valtellina, the area around Bormio and Livigno, is strongly influenced by South Tyrol and Engadina, and its typical dishes include Kandel, Gnocc with white flour, and Sughet.
-Tirano has unusual specialties like the traditional dish of Chiscioi, tasty cheese, and buckwheat fritters, and deserts like the honey and walnut Cupeta.
+The cuisine of Alta Valtellina, the area around Bormio and Livigno, is strongly influenced by South Tyrol and Engadina.
+Its typical dishes include Kandel, Gnocc with white flour, and Sughet.
+In addition, Tirano has unusual specialties like the traditional dish of Chiscioi, tasty cheese and buckwheat cakes, and deserts like honey and walnut Cupeta.

 For more information, contact the Accademia del Pizzocchero